starlake-ai/StarBake/README.md

     - `product_id` (PK): A unique identifier for each product.
 Data type: Integer or UUID.
     - `name`: The product's name.
 Data type: String.
     - `details`: A record containing additional details about the product.
-        - `price`: The current[orders.yaml](domains%2Forders.yaml) price of the product.
+        - `price`: The current price of the product.
 Data type: Decimal.
         - `description`: A detailed description of the product.
 Data type: String.
         - `category`: The category of the product, such as 'bread', 'cake', or 'pastry'.
 Data type: String.
     - `ingredients`: An array of objects, each containing `ingredient_id` and `quantity`.
 Each object represents an ingredient needed to make the product.